AmpersandTarski/Ampersand/docs/guides/deploying-your-prototype.md

 * Check if there is a firewall that blocks the port from internet.
 Make sure that port 80 is open for http-traffic.
 * Check the port settings and adapt `docker-compose.yml` if you must use a port other than port 80.
 * Use a recent browser.
 We have developed Ampersand on FireFox and tested it on FireFox and Chrome, so you should be fine with one of these two.
-* If you have trouble with the database (e.g. you cannot login, or do not have the correct authorization), check out the [instructions](installing-the-tools-manually.md) for creating a properly authorized user `ampersand` for the database.
+* If you have trouble with the database (e.g. you cannot login, or do not have the correct authorization), you need to create a properly authorized user `ampersand` for the database.
 As you can see in `docker-compose.yml`, the database itself is accessible through port 8080.
 * It is a good idea to deploy your webapplication to localhost for testing.
 However, if you use a subdomain (e.g. my.ampersand.app.localhost) you will find that your `hosts`-file does not support wildcard redirection.
 You can do this by installing a local dns server (details on [http://passingcuriosity.com/2013/dnsmasq-dev-osx/](http://passingcuriosity.com/2013/dnsmasq-dev-osx/))